troglobit/finit/README.md

 * `--with-plugins=`: List of stock finit plugins to build and install.
   The build system adds `.o` or `.so` extension to the listed plugins depending on the `--enable-static` switch.
+Hence, list the plugins *without* their extension.

 * `--enable-embedded`: Target finit for BusyBox getty and mdev instead of a standard Linux distribution with GNU tools and udev.